 Lacks the desire to provide reliable hosting for its customers

 As you can see, this would be no way to run a business.
 It makes you look bad to potential customers and annoys or drives away current customers.
 That deal isn't looking so much like a deal anymore.

 Price isn't everything.

 An honest and legit company will not make you jump through hoops in order to contact them.
-We actually give you a number or ways to get in touch.
+We actually give you a number of ways to get in touch.
 You can call.
-You can email.
+You can email me.
 You can live chat with us or put in a ticket.
-It all depends on the urgency of the problem and how you’re most comfortable communicating.
+It all depends on the urgency of the problem and how you're most comfortable communicating.
 In fact, we even give you an emergency contact solution.
-If something happens that requires immediate attention, use the emergency contact!
+If something happens, that requires immediate attention, use the emergency contact!